krfkeith/tart/trunk/doc/source/intro/declarations.rst

 As you can see, you don't have to include the type if it can be inferred by the compiler.

-.. note:: In the case of :keyword:`let`, the compiler may or may not allocate
+.. note:: In the case of :kw:`let`, the compiler may or may not allocate
     storage for the variable, depending on the circumstance.

 .. index:: array